rac2030/rac.su/content/post/hugo/firebase.md

 {{< /highlight >}}

 9. Commit those files into your repository
-10. Deploy you page using `./deploy.sh`
+10. Deploy your page using `./deploy.sh`

 ## Map a custom domain to a Firebase project